 While you wait, you will drink several glasses of water.
 By urinating frequently, you will remove radioactive material that has not collected in your bones.
-During this time, you are not dangerous to others.
-The amount of radioactivity in your body is less than the amount from a normal x-ray.
+During this time, the amount of radioactivity in your body is not dangerous to others.
+It is less than the amount from a normal x-ray.

 Next, you will lie on your back on an exam table.
 The technologist will position a large scanning camera above your body.
 You will need to remain still to prevent blurry pictures.

 During the scan, the camera will move slowly around your body.
 It takes pictures of the tracer in your bones.
 The technologist may ask you to change positions during the scan to get pictures from different angles.

 A whole-body scan takes about 1 hour to complete.
 Although the scan is not painful, you may find lying still uncomfortable.

 After the procedure

 After your bone scan, you may return to your usual activities.
 This includes driving.